 A subset of planning is the financial planning of the business.
 Typically, this is done through a budgeting process.
 But, many find the traditional budget, of trying to guess where you will be in 12 months’ time, to be a guessing exercise.

-Here, we take a different approach as part of the Sustainable Business Success Mission.
+Here, we take a different approach as part of our Mission for your Sustainable Business Success.
 You work out, from your current position, how to grow a business sustainably.
-Additionally, we demonstrate working backwards from a desired goal, in say one quarter or one year, and illustrate the changes that will need to happen in staff count and various skills areas.
+Additionally, we demonstrate working backwards from a desired goal, in say one financial quarter or one year, and illustrate the changes that will need to happen in staff count and various skills areas.

 Increase your desired Profit by 10%.